-Ausgrid is planning a new cable route between Ausgrid’s substation on Lloyd George Avenue, Burwood and Ismay Reserve, Homebush.
+Ausgrid is constructing a new cable route between Ausgrid’s substation on Lloyd George Avenue, Burwood and Ismay Reserve, Homebush.

 These facilities are connected by existing fluid-filled underground 132kV sub-transmission cables that run between the two sites.
 The cables are approximately 50 years old and are nearing the end of their serviceable life.

-We are proposing to replace the existing cables with new 132kV underground cables and conduits (plastic pipes) bypassing the cable transition point in Columbia Lane.
+We are replacing the existing cables with new 132kV underground cables and conduits (plastic pipes) bypassing the cable transition point in Columbia Lane.

 This project is part of a program to retire fluid-filled cables across our network.